malgorithms/toffee/README.md

 #}
 ```

-Note that with Toffee's syntax, since brackets enclose regions not directives, your editor
+With Toffee's syntax, brackets enclose regions not directives, so your editor
 will let you collapse and expand sections of code.
 And if you click on one of the brackets in most
 editors, it will highlight the matching bracket.

 Does it find line numbers in errors?
 -----------------------------------
-Yes, it does a very good job of that.
+Yes, Toffee does a very good job of that.
 There are 3 possible places you can hit an error in Toffee:
  * in the language itself, say a parse error
  * in the CoffeeScript, preventing it from compiling to JS
  * runtime, in the final JS

 Stack traces are converted to lines in Toffee and show you where the problem is.
+By default when Toffee hits an error it replies with some pretty-printed HTML showing you the problem.
+This can be overridden, as explained below in the Express 3.0 section.

 Does it support partials? (a.k.a includes)
 -------------------------